ITDevLtd/MCVirt/Documentation/Development.rst

 Manual Test Procedure
 ---------------------
-This test procedure is designed to compliment the automated tests.
+This test procedure is designed to compliment the automated unit tests and should be performed prior to making a new release.

 * Make sure the ``mcvirt-ns`` and ``mcvirtd`` daemons are started